PRIMATES &

 Scratching, or repeatedly scraping your skin, doesn't suppress the cause of your irritation.

-The sting is only temporarily relieved; and that's because touching your skin anesthetizes it.
+That's because touching your skin anesthetizes it.

 Nothing has been accomplished because the itch is situated beneath the surface; deep in the folds of your skin.